May 15-17, 2024

 While this meeting is primarily oriented at researchers in the US, international colleagues are welcome to attend.

-The meeting will begin midday on Monday, May 8, and end in the late afternoon of Wednesday, May 10.
-The meeting will be preceded by an ICECReW pre-meeting workshop for early career researchers focused on proposal development and intentional collaboration (more details soon).
+The meeting will begin midday on Wednesday, May 15, and end in the late afternoon of Friday, May 17.
+The meeting will be preceded by an ICECReW pre-meeting workshop for early career researchers focused on applying for both academic and alt/ac jobs.

 Details on hotel rooms, travel support, and other aspects of the meeting will be publicized in February.
 To ensure you do not miss announcements, we recommend joining the Hercules Dome mailing list.